JasherIO/jasher.io/src/data/blog/2019-02-22-latest-update-brings-friends-list.md

 # Around the Community

-Rocket Street hosts the **Grand Series** for South American competitors.
+Similar to how Throwdown hosts RLCS equivalent league for the Oceanic region, Rocket Street will host the South American league, the **Grand Series**.
 [Learn more...](https://www.rocketleagueesports.com/news/introducing-the-south-american-grand-series/)

 The North American **Renegade Cup** Final runs through this weekend.
 For a preview, checkout the RLEsports [Teams to Watch](https://www.rocketleagueesports.com/news/na-renegade-cup-finals-teams-to-watch/) article.
 [Learn more...]()